JimMcL/YetAnotherTracker/README.md

 Uses a K-nearest neighbours - based Algorithm
 (see the OpenCV class `cv::bgsegm::BackgroundSubtractorKNN`).
 The `history` parameter specifies how many past frames are used to calculate the background.
-`dist2Threshold` varies the level used to diffeentiate between foreground and background.
+`dist2Threshold` varies the level used to differentiate between foreground and background.
-`detectShadows` should be `true` of `false`.
+`detectShadows` should be `true` or `false`.
 When `true`, a more accurate shape may be obtained from good quality videos, but `false` may be more suitable when foreground and background are difficult to differentiate.
-Experiment with different values, and use the `--display-trheshold` option to visualise the results.
+Experiment with different values, and use the `--display-threshold` option to visualise the results.

     --foreground-segmenter MOG